frutikanga/aws-automation-with-python/README.md

 Webotron currently has the following features :

 - List buckets
-- List contects of a bucket
+- List contents of a bucket
+- Create and configure S3 bucket
+- Sync directory tree to bucket
+- Set AWS profile with -profile=<profileName>